rosell-dk/webp-on-demand/README.md

 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

-The solution is based on a solution posted [here](https://www.bitwise-it.dk/blog/webp-on-demand)

 ## Limitations